Data Definition Language (DDL)

 Attach column data from an external binary file(s) to very quickly make it available to MonetDB as storage column(s)

+Note: This command is MonetDB specific.
 By default the files must be accessible from the server where mserver5 process is running.
-From release Apr2019 (11.33.3) onwards it is possible to read the file from the mclient program by specifying ON CLIENT.
+It is possible to read the file from the mclient or jdbcclient program by specifying ON CLIENT.
 Default behavior is ON SERVER.
-The ON CLIENT option is *not* supported in other programs or APIs (ODBC, JDBC, python DBI, etc.).
+The ON CLIENT option is not supported in other programs or APIs (ODBC, python DBI, etc.).
+IMPORTANT: not all datatypes are supported.
+Especially all variable length data types such as varchar are not supported.
+Also a NULL value must be represented as a special value, which is different per datatype.

-For details see: Documentation/ServerAdministration/LoadingBulkData/BinaryBulkLoad
+For details see: BinaryBulkLoad.

-Associated system table: sys.querylog_history
+Associated system table: sys.querylog_history.

 COPY LOADER INTO FROM

-COPY LOADER INTO [ schema_name . ] table_name FROM function_name ( [ arg1_val [ , arg2_val ] [, ... ] ] )
+FROM function_name ( [ arg1_val [ , arg2_val ] [, ... ] ] )

 Read data via a loader function and bulk insert it into an existing table